 Mince pies are traditional British pastries that are made at Christmastime.
 If you’ve checked out my mincemeat recipe (link above), you’ll see that the mince pie filling is made with lots of dried fruit.

 It’s very rich, which is why these little tartlets are the perfect serving size, although some mince pie lovers may disagree!
-This version is made with Grand Marnier and is doesn’t have any candied peel, which are two good things in my book.
+This version is made with Grand Marnier and doesn’t have any candied peel, which are two good things in my book.
 (I do like the candied peel I make myself, but not in mincemeat.)

 What about a Christmas pudding for Christmas day, too?